kangelamw/LLM-Project-DS/README.md

 ### Repo File Structure

     ├── data
-    │   ├── // The rest were not included/uploaded, more like data checkpoints //
-    │   ├── ready_for_phi-2
+    │   ├── // The rest were not included or uploaded, more like data checkpoints // │   ├── ready_for_phi-2
     │   │   ├── eval
     │   │   │   ├── fine-tuned_phi2_vs_mistral_scores.csv